Russian Navy: Baltic Fleet

-The Baltic Fleet also includes patrol vessels, minehunters, amphibious ships and support vessels.

-Southern Military District – Southern Joint Strategic Command
+Southern Military District

 Black Sea Fleet

 The Black Sea Fleet, established on 2 May 1783, is based at the Sevastopol, Karantinnaya, and Streletskaya Bays in Sevastopol which is also the location of its headquarters, and at Novorossiysk in Krasnodar Kray.
 The fleet also has various other facilities on the Crimean Peninsula and facilities in Krasnodar Kray.

-The Black Sea Fleet's flagship, the cruiser Moskva, was sunk on 14 April 2022 during the 2022 Russian invasion of Ukraine.
-The Tapir-class landing ship Saratov was also scuttled on 24 March 2022 after it was damaged in an attack.
-The Fleet consists of the following units:
+Since the start of the Russo-Ukraine War, the Black Sea Fleet has experienced serious losses in ships and materiel.
+In the initial stages of the war, the fleet's flagship, the cruiser Moskva, was sunk on 14 April 2022 during the 2022 Russian invasion of Ukraine.
+Other losses, including the Tapir-class landing ship Saratov followed.
+For a broader list of Russian and Ukrainian ship losses in the war see: